-Isle of Wight holidaymakers will be spoilt for choice when looking for somewhere to stay during their visit, as there is a wide range of excellent accommodation available, such as the New Holmwood Hotel in Cowes.
+The visitor to the Isle of Wight, which is also known as IOW or IW (and is often misspelt, Isle of White) will be spoilt for choice when looking for somewhere to stay, as there is a wide range of excellent accommodation available, such as the New Holmwood Hotel in Cowes.
 Whatever your preference, from luxury hotels to basic campsites, there is a wealth of superb accommodation - with something to suit everyone.
 Hotels on the Island range from cheap and cheerful to luxurious country house hotels, but all will provide a holiday to remember.
-There is also a large amount of superb B&Bs, guest houses and self catering properties to choose from that will satisfy every taste and budget, with many boasting superb countryside or sea views.
+There is also a large amount of superb b&bs, guest houses and self catering properties to choose from that will satisfy every taste and budget, with many boasting superb countryside or sea views.

 For the visitor who enjoys eating and drinking, there are many superb pubs and restaurants to be found all over the Island.
 With around one pub for every square mile, the opportunity to quench your thirst is never far away.
 Most pubs and restaurants provide mouth-watering locally produced food, as well as all your favourite beers, wines, spirits and soft drinks.
 Many hostelries are in prime locations, offering spectacular sea views, with the award winning Spyglass Inn at Ventnor being a good example.
-Locally brewed beers and wines are also on offer at numerous pubs and restaurants on the Island, with many offering special lunch deals and children´s menus.
-You will also find that the vast majority of the food available is home cooked.
+Locally brewed beers and wines are also on offer at numerous pubs and restaurants on the Island.
+Many pubs and restaurants offer special lunch deals and most include a children´s menu and you will find that the vast majority of food available is home cooked.